-Before you go: A number of nationalities can obtain a ten day tourist visa on arrival.
+Before you go: A number of nationalities can obtain a ten-day tourist visa on arrival.
 If you are unable to obtain a visa on arrival, you will need to apply to an Iraqi embassy or consulate prior, and this may include obtaining a letter from the Iraqi Ministry of the Interior.

 If flying, check with the airline on their understanding of your visa requirements.
 A certain airline (which I shall not name here) wrongly informed me that I required a letter from the Iraqi Ministry of the Interior and refused my boarding.
-That airline has since corrected their stance after I wrote a letter of complaint.
+That airline has since corrected its stance after I wrote a letter of complaint.

 A visa on arrival will also state that you need to report to the Directorate of Residence within 15 days.
-However, it seems to only apply if you extend your stay beyond 15 days.
+However, it seems only to apply if you extend your stay beyond 15 days.
 I stayed for 10 days, never visited the Directorate and had no problems upon leaving.

 Finding ATMs is problematic, so best to bring as much cash on you (especially US Dollars) to cover yourself for the entire trip.

 Food: The Kurds are lavish in the meals they serve and eat.
 Great roast chickens can always be found, with falafel and a strong selection of Turkish meals also available.
-Eating is cheap but places can close early, so your options later at night may be limited.
-Western food (particularly pasta and pizza) are commonly found too, but is far more expensive than local options.
+Eating is cheap, but places can close early, so your options later at night may be limited.
+Western food (particularly pasta and pizza) are commonly found too but is far more expensive than local options.

-Transport: Taxi drivers are prone to overcharge foreigners so ask the price of the fare from your hotel, and use that information to gauge what is a fair fare.
-Between cities you can take either a bus or a more comfortable taxi, though the latter is more expensive.
+Transport: Taxi drivers are prone to overcharge foreigners, so ask the price of the fare from your hotel, and use that information to gauge what is a fair fare.
+Between cities, you can take either a bus or a more comfortable taxi, though the latter is more expensive.
 The prices on these routes seem to be the same for locals and foreigners.
 Road safety in Kurdistan is not strong, so don’t be afraid to tell a driver to slow down if their speed becomes ridiculous.

-Safety: Note: Due to the current conflict encroaching into parts of Kurdistan (from the western border with Iraq), one should exercise extreme caution if travelling through the that part of the country.
+Safety: Note: Due to the current conflict encroaching into parts of Kurdistan (from the western border with Iraq), one should exercise extreme caution if travelling through that part of the country.

 For many years, the Kurdish regions of Iraq (namely the provinces of Dohuk, Erbil and Sulaymaniyah – known collectively as Kurdistan) have been safe and stable.

-My ten day experience in Iraq exposed me to the most hospitable people that I have ever met, the welcome was almost overwhelming.
+My ten-day experience in Iraq exposed me to the most hospitable people that I have ever met.
+The welcome was almost overwhelming.
 Everyone ensured that I was happy and safe, and this included the time when I witnessed a man in the street draw a pistol ready to fire it at an adversary.
 Even with this incident, I felt in no danger at all during my time in the Kurdish Region of Iraq.